yrmbeauty/godot-2d-game-tutorial/README.md

-# Dodge the Creeps 2D assets
+# Dodge the Creeps 2D

 Used by the "Your first 2D game" tutorial: